Over $1 Billion won for our clients!

-If you were hurt in an accident caused by a truck driver who was driving under the influence, you should immediately contact DeMayo Law Offices for legal representation by a truck accident attorney.
-You might be entitled to compensation from the truck driver or trucking company for the injuries you suffered.
+You might be entitled to compensation from the truck driver or trucking company for your injuries.
 You could file an insurance claim or lawsuit to hold them liable for their negligent and careless actions.

-Driving under the influence, or impaired driving, is dangerous and against the law.
-It puts other vehicle occupants at risk of physical injury and even death.
-The impaired driver doesn’t have the mental or physical capacity to react and maneuver their truck away from other vehicles to avoid an accident.
+The impaired driver has no mental or physical capacity to react and maneuver their truck away from other vehicles to avoid an accident.
 It’s especially hazardous when the crash involves a commercial truck.
 A collision involving an 80,000-pound vehicle and a small 3,000-pound car can be catastrophic.

 Why You Should Hire DeMayo Law Offices After A Truck Accident